imrefazekas/connect-rest/README.md

 ## Changelog

+- 0.9.0: context specification at REST function level is allowed.
 - 0.8.x: fixes...
 - 0.8.0: protector introduced
 - 0.7.7: check function added.
 Now you can test if a given call would/allowed to take place.